Version 1.10 | 05 December 2023

 Under certain circumstances, by law you have the right to:

-If you want to exercise any of the above rights, please contact Caroline Smale, Partner and Privacy Officer, Bishop Fleming, Stratus House, Emperor Way Exeter Business Park, Exeter EX1 3QS or email: email@example.com.
+If you want to exercise any of the above rights, please contact the Privacy Officer, Bishop Fleming, Stratus House, Emperor Way Exeter Business Park, Exeter EX1 3QS or email: firstname.lastname@example.org.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

-This current privacy notice is version 1.7 and has been updated on 23 February 2021 in accordance with the new GDPR guidance.
+This current privacy notice is version 1.10 and has been updated on 05 December 2023.

-Our privacy notice may need to change from time to time, so we’ll continue to review this policy and will display any changes on our website.
+Our privacy notice may need to change from time to time, so we will continue to review this notice and will display any changes on our website.

 If you have any questions about our privacy notice or information we hold about you, please feel free to contact us in the first instance at: